sublime-treesitter/TreeSitter/README.md

 - Installs [Tree-sitter Python bindings](https://github.com/tree-sitter/py-tree-sitter)
     - Importable by other plugins with `import tree_sitter`
 - Installs and builds Tree-sitter languages, e.g. https://github.com/tree-sitter/tree-sitter-python
-- Provides APIs for:
+- Provides APIs to:
-    - Getting a Tree-sitter `Tree` by its buffer id, getting trees for all tracked buffers
+    - Get a Tree-sitter `Tree` by its buffer id, getting trees for all tracked buffers
-    - Subscribing to tree changes in any buffer in real time using `sublime_plugin.EventListener`
+    - Subscribe to tree changes in any buffer in real time using `sublime_plugin.EventListener`
-    - Getting a tree from a string of code
+    - Get a tree from a string of code
-    - Querying a tree, walking a tree
-    - Getting a node from a point or selection, getting a region from a node
+    - Get a node from a point or selection, get a region from a node
+    - Select ancestor, descendant, sibling, or "cousin" nodes
+    - Query a tree, walk a tree
+    - Navigate to nodes returned by tree queries

 ## Installation